ucincy-grad-bayesian-group/meeting/index.md

 - **Week 8:**  "Model Checking for Logistic Regression Using School District Statement Data."
 Yuan introduced a method utilizing binned residuals for assessing Bayesian logistic regression models, applying this technique to analyze school district statement data.

 - **Week 9:** "Introduction to Bayesian Hierarchical Model".
-Kyle Mann talked about the concept and structure of Bayesian hierarchical modeling, and Bayesian information borrowing in clinical trials.
-[R Markdown](https://raw.githubusercontent.com/ucincy-grad-bayesian-group/meeting/main/week7/Oct-27-BDA-Contents.Rmd).
+Kyle Mann talked about the concept and structure of Bayesian hierarchical modeling, and Bayesian information borrowing in clinical trials. [pdf](/meeting/week9/BayesianHierarchicalPresentation.pdf)

+- **Week 10:** "A hierarchical model example from BDA- 8 school example".
+Yuan Zhou discussed the arguments the author proposed for using a hierarchical model in this example and the connection between it and James-Stein Estimator.
 [Html](/meeting/week7/Oct-27-BDA-Contents.html)

 ## Join Us
 If you're a UC student interested in statistics and data science, we'd love to have you join us!
 Please [contact us](mailto:zhou3y4@mail.uc.edu) for more information.